Dabergusa/veriumMiner/README.md

 pacman -Sy curl libcurl libcurl-devel mingw-w64-x86_64-curl mingw-w64-x86_64-libwinpthread-git libopenssl openssl openssl-devel
 ```

  * Download
 https://netix.dl.sourceforge.net/project/ezwinports/make-4.2.1-without-guile-w32-bin.zip

  * Copy everything in C:\msys64\mingw64 without replacing anything
  * Download and extract the Miner from Git, place it in C:\msys64
  * Open MSYS2 MinGW64 Shell:
 ```
 cd /veriumMiner-main
 ./mingw64.sh
 ```
  * If deploying to another computer, you will also need to copy: `libeay32.dll`, `libjansson-4.dll`, and `libwinpthread-1.dll` from the `C:\msys64\mingw64\bin` folder, as well as `cpuminer.exe`.

 #### Architecture-specific notes:
  * ARMv8:
    * Neon is enabled by default, ./build.sh should work fine.
  * ARMv7:
    * No runtime CPU detection.
 The miner can take advantage of some instructions specific to ARMv5E and later processors, but the decision whether to use them is made at compile time, based on compiler-defined macros.
-   * To use NEON instructions, add "-mfpu=neon" to CFLAGS.
+   * To use NEON instructions, add `-mfpu=neon` to CFLAGS.
  * x86:
    * The miner checks for SSE2 instructions support at runtime, and uses them if they are available.
  * x86-64: